cyjiix29/EDM-V3/Midterm Task 2/Readme.md

-# Midterm Task 2 -
+# Midterm Task 2 - Data Cleaning and Preparation using Power Quary